kandu/ppx_ok_monad/README.md

 ## indicate the current monad module

-To indicate the current monad module, an alternative attribute can be added after the extension node.
+To indicate the current monad module, an optional attribute can be added after the extension node.

 e.g.